 ABOUT AAIFF

 The Asian American International Film Festival (AAIFF) is proudly known as "The First Home to Asian American Cinema."
-Organized by Asian CineVision, it's the first and longest-running festival dedicated to showcasing the moving image work by media artists of Asian descent for and about the Asian diaspora experience.
+Organized by Asian CineVision (ACV), it's the first and longest-running festival dedicated to showcasing the moving image work by media artists of Asian descent for and about the Asian diaspora experience.
 The Festival takes place in New York City, the second-largest Asian American market in the U.S. Every year, AAIFF attracts audiences from all five boroughs of New York City, the tri-state region, and around the world.

 Asian CineVision (ACV) is a media arts nonprofit devoted to the development, exhibition, promotion, and preservation of Asian and Asian American experiences through storytelling.
 Our mission is to nurture and grow the community of makers and lovers of Asian and Asian American independent film, television, and digital.